The Best Tried-and-True, Quick and Easy Homemade Pizza Dough Recipe.

 The dough can also be mixed in the morning and allowed to proof all day in the refrigerator, making homemade pizza a pretty great weeknight dinner option.
 Mix the pizza dough in the morning, put it in a bowl, cover tightly, and place it in the refrigerator until that evening.
 About 30 minutes before you want to bake your pizzas, remove the dough from the refrigerator, allow it to come to room temperature, and you’re good to go.

 Almost always, when we have homemade pizza in this house, it’s because I’ve recently made a pot of marinara sauce.

-Last Monday I made a big pot of marinara in which I cooked some yummy meatballs.
+Last Monday I made a big pot of homemade meatballs in marinara sauce.
 That night, of course, we stuffed ourselves with spaghetti and meatballs.
 We had the same meal on Tuesday, except I also put out a big salad… you know, for variety.

 On Wednesday morning I made pizza dough, leaving it to proof in the refrigerator while I went about my day.
 In the evening, I scooped out some of the leftover marinara for pizza sauce (the sauce being all the better for having sat in the refrigerator for a couple of days), and chopped up a few of the leftover meatballs for one of the toppings.
 And voila!
 Pepperoni and meatball pizza with a killer homemade marinara sauce.

 Because it’s the middle of the summer, and fresh tomatoes are just SO good right now, I also made a classic margarita pizza with arugula.
 Then, I made one without sauce, bruising the crust with olive oil, garlic, and herbs and topping it with fresh mozzarella.
 Because, you know…. bread and melted cheese.